Government of Ireland Act 1920: Long's committee and bill approval

 A delay ensued because of the effective end of the First World War in November 1918, the Paris Peace Conference, 1919 and the Treaty of Versailles that was signed in June 1919.
 Starting in September 1919, with the British Government, now led by David Lloyd George, committed under all circumstances to implementing Home Rule, the British cabinet's Committee for Ireland, under the chairmanship of former Irish Unionist Alliance leader Walter Long, pushed for a radical new solution.
-Long proposed the creation of two Irish home rule entities, Northern Ireland and Southern Ireland, each with unicameral parliaments.
-The House of Lords accordingly amended the old bill to create a new Bill which provided for two bicameral parliaments, "consisting of His Majesty, the Senate of (Northern or Southern) Ireland, and the House of Commons of (Northern or Southern) Ireland."
+Long proposed the creation of two Irish home rule entities, Northern Ireland and Southern Ireland, with separate parliaments.
+The House of Lords accordingly amended the old bill to create a new bill which provided for two bicameral parliaments instead of unicameral parliaments, "consisting of His Majesty, the Senate of (Northern or Southern) Ireland, and the House of Commons of (Northern or Southern) Ireland."

 The bill's second reading debates in late March 1920 revealed that already a large number of Irish MPs present felt that the proposals were unworkable.
+At a cabinet meeting on 23 July 1920 the Secretary of State for War and Air, Winston Churchill stated his support for the Act but also stated that he would raise a force of 30,000 men in Ulster for use against rebels there and in the south of Ireland.

-For a variety of reasons all the Ulster Unionist MPs at Westminster voted against the Act.
+For a variety of reasons all the Ulster Unionist MPs at Westminster voted against the act.
 They preferred that all or most of Ulster would remain fully within the United Kingdom, accepting the proposed northern Home Rule state only as the second best option.
 The Long Committee originally called for all nine Counties of Ulster to be included in Northern Ireland.
 When it became clear that three counties of Ulster would be excluded from Northern Ireland, southern Unionists left the Irish Unionist Alliance (dissolved in 1922) and formed the Unionist Anti-Partition League in opposition to the impending partition of Ireland.